 A Collection of Pages About Becoming A Welder

-As a welder, you may be working in the shop and at times you may have to work outside the shop, for example, if a steel building is under construction you may need to work on-site job for a few weeks welding beams.
+As a welder, you may be working in the shop and at times you may have to work at different locations, for example, if a steel building is under construction you may need to work on-site for a few weeks welding beams.

 Welding requires physical labor including a lot of bending and lifting as well as skilled labor.
 It also requires a lot of detailed work and set up before you start welding.
 Your welds must be seamless, strong, and accurate.
-There are many times you may be welding different types of metal and thickness of material that require many different types of welding material and techniques.
+There are many times you may be welding different types of metal and thicknesses of material that require different types of welding techniques.